What is My Business Worth? | Valuing and Selling Your Business

 You don’t want to cease business operations just because you need to value and sell your company in California.
 Hiring a mergers and acquisitions brokerage firm can help.

 Business Brokers will help you to maximize business value before selling your company.
-They can take you through the necessary steps to sell your firm in California
+They can take you through the necessary steps to sell your firm in California.

 Initially, a broker will collect any documents needed for performing a business valuation.
 They can value it using multiple techniques to determine the ideal market price.
-The advisor will also gather any legal forms for selling business in California.
+The advisor will also gather any legal forms for selling a business in California.

-Conclusion: What Is My Business Worth?
+Final Word: What Is My Business Worth?

-Make sure to consider your assets and finances when selling your business.
+Ensure that you consider your assets and finances when selling your business.
 Start by calculating the SDE and working your way through other applicable business valuations.

 One technique that we highly recommend is the valuation multiples method.
 There are many variations of this option, and you can readily compare your company to others once you find a few multiples.